 Year Ended December 31,

-2019 2018 2017
+2020 2019 - 2 2018

 (In millions)

-\$ 1 \$ (7) \$ (22)
+Interest income (expense), net \$ (20) 5 1 \$ (7)

+In 2020, interest expense and fees on our borrowings and our committed credit facilities amounted to \$54 million, of which \$42 million was a non-cash interest expense resulting from the accretion of the discount on the liability component of our dual tranche 2017 Senior Unsecured Convertible Bonds and our 2020 Senior Unsecured Convertible Bonds.
+In 2020, the interest expense was partially offset by \$34 million of interest income on cash and cash equivalents, short-term deposits and marketable securities.

-In 2019, interest expense and fees on our borrowings and our committed credit facilities amounted to \$54 million, of which \$37 million was a non-cash interest expense resulting from the accretion of the discount on the liability component of our dual tranche senior unsecured convertible bonds issued in 2017.
+In 2019, interest expense and fees on our borrowings and our committed credit facilities amounted to \$54 million, of which \$37 million was a non-cash interest expense resulting from the accretion of the discount on the liability component of our dual tranche 2017 Senior Unsecured Convertible Bonds.
 In 2019, the interest expense was more than offset by \$55 million of interest income on cash and cash equivalents and marketable securities.

-In 2018, interest expense and fees on our borrowings and our committed credit facilities amounted to \$54 million, of which \$36 million was a non-cash interest expense resulting from the accretion of the discount on the liability component of our dual tranche senior unsecured convertible bonds issued in 2017.
+In 2018, interest expense and fees on our borrowings and our committed credit facilities amounted to \$54 million, of which \$36 million was a non-cash interest expense resulting from the accretion of the discount on the liability component of our dual tranche 2017 Senior Unsecured Convertible Bonds.
 In 2018, the interest expense was partially offset by \$47 million of interest income on cash and cash equivalents and marketable securities.

-In 2017, interest expense and fees on our borrowings and our committed credit facilities amounted to \$52 million, of which \$33 million was a non-cash interest expense related to the dual tranche senior unsecured convertible bonds issued in 2014 and 2017 partially offset by \$30 million of interest income.